AldenMB/AldenMB.github.io/content/Blog/two_bit_adc/two_bit_adc.md

 ## Disadvantages

 - It's power-hungry, both from the power rails and from the the data signals.
-An LCD driver usually has to put out basically zero current, and a low-end ADCs might consume a noticeable amount, possibly more than the LCD driver is comfortable supplying.
+An LCD driver usually has to put out basically zero current, and a low-end ADC might consume a noticeable amount, possibly more than the LCD driver is comfortable supplying.

 - It's noisy, since it puts a time-varying load on the signal wires.